Last Updated on

 Choosing the right broker is also very important for new agents.
 Many agents choose a broker with the best commission split, instead of the broker who offers the best training.
 I like to tell new agents that making 100 percent of nothing, is still nothing.
 Most agents who try to learn everything on their own do not do well.
 It is vitally important that new agents choose the broker with the best training and not the best commission split.

 Another option for new agents is to join a team.
-I have run a team for many years, and we offer amazing training to our new agents.
+I have run a team for many years, and we offer amazing training for our new agents.
 We can also offer them leads and other advantages for joining our team.
 If you are a new agent and looking to start quickly, a team may be the right starting point.

 A buyer’s agent sells houses to buyers and earns a commission on each house they sell.
 There is no set or typical commission, but I will use a three percent commission as an example.
 The buyer’s agent may not get to keep all of their commission because in most cases, they must pay a split to their broker.
 We will assume the split is 70 percent to the agent and 30 percent to the broker.
 I think if an agent works hard and full-time, they can easily sell 20 houses per year.
 In my market, the average selling price is $175,000, allowing a real estate agent to earn over $70,000 ($175,000 x 20 houses x .03 commission x .7 split to the broker = $73,500).
 The real estate agent will have expenses to pay such as an office bill, MLS fees, insurance, and other miscellaneous items.
 Those fees vary depending on the real estate agent’s agreement with their broker, but the total expenses should be under $5,000 a year depending on the office set up.